Men’s Shed in Roundwood

-The Men’s Shed in Roundwood celebrated its first birthday on 26th September 2017
+The Men’s Shed in Roundwood celebrated its second birthday on 26th September 2018

 The Roundwood Men’s Shed is located at Pat Carr’s place in Knockraheen and the members come together every Tuesday from 10 a.m. onwards.
 New members are always welcome